Prosthetic Effects student and lecturer

 Course overview

-You’ll grow and refine your skills in techniques such as mould making, sculpture, life casting and 3D printing, along with special effects makeup and gore, while developing a creative portfolio and a network of contacts.
+You’ll grow and refine your skills in techniques such as mouldmaking, sculpture and lifecasting and 3D design, modelling and printing, along with special effects make-up and prosthetics, while building a creative portfolio and a network of contacts.
+You’ll develop your own direction and specialisms and graduate equipped for a range of career opportunities in the prosthetics and special effects industries.

 You will:

-• Develop a varied portfolio situating your creative work in an industrial and contextual background that will help launch your career
+• Develop a varied and critically considered portfolio, situating your creative work in an industrial and contextual background that will help launch your career

 Gorton Studio logo